jackmaden/philosophybreak/src/pages/articles/stoicism-and-emotion-dont-repress-your-feelings-reframe-them/index.md

 <span class="big-letter">A</span>s with the [Epicurean therapeutic approach to philosophy](/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/), the Stoics think the purpose of philosophy is not just conceptual clarification; the purpose of philosophy is to help us live better, more tranquil lives.

-The [dichotomy of control](/articles/dichotomy-of-control-a-stoic-device-for-a-tranquil-mind/) is a powerful tool in this regard, but the Stoics knew that implementing it in the face of real emotion or profound adversity is a significant challenge.
+The [dichotomy of control](/articles/dichotomy-of-control-a-stoic-device-for-a-tranquil-mind/), and knowing what to do [when the world feels broken](/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/), are powerful tools in this regard, but the Stoics knew that implementing them in the face of real emotion or profound adversity is a significant challenge.

 If you’re interested in learning more about how the Stoics approached not just emotion and adversity but the entirety of life (including living up to the [four cardinal virtues](/articles/four-cardinal-virtues-stoicism-roadmap-to-the-best-life-possible/) and facing up to death, as [Seneca discusses in his essay on the shortness of life](/articles/seneca-on-coping-with-the-shortness-of-life/)), you might like our new guide, [How to Live a Good Life (According to 7 of the World’s Wisest Philosophies)](/how-to-live-a-good-life/), which compares the wisdom of Stoicism to 6 rival philosophical approaches to life.